Eyes and Bipolar Disorder in the UK: Early Signs Your Eyes May Reveal

 3. How do depressive phases affect the eyes?

-4. How are eyes different in bipolar disorder vs normal emotions?
+4. How are eyes different in bipolar disorder compared to normal emotions?

-Normal eye changes are brief and linked to clear situations.
-Bipolar-related changes last longer, repeat, and match mood cycles.
+Normal eye changes are short-lived and linked to clear events.
+Bipolar-related changes are cyclical and align with mood episodes.

 5. When should I seek professional help?

-If repeated eye changes appear with mood swings, sleep problems, or behavioral changes, consult a mental health professional.
+If repeated eye changes occur alongside sleep problems, behavioural shifts, or mood instability, consult a GP or mental health specialist in the UK.

 Author